damianhakert/damianhakert.github.io/source/handbook/sales_process/creating_deals/index.md

 1. 90 days before the renewal, sales creates renewal deal

-1. 90 days before renewal, sales gets in touch to verify contact information and the subscription information (type and number of packages)’
+1. 90 days before renewal, sales gets in touch to verify contact information and the subscription information (type and number of packages)

 1. Renewal quote if needed for bank customers